The World's Best Saunas: The 2026 Edit

 Across the globe, heat is being reimagined not just as recovery, but as art, as community, and as high-performance architecture.
 From the "Saunner" boom in Tokyo to the revival of ancient bathhouse culture in London and New York, the sauna has become the new pub, the new coffee shop, and the new temple.

-Here is our curated list of the 20 most spectacular heat experiences on the planet for 2026.
+Here is our curated list of the most spectacular heat experiences on the planet for 2026.
+Includes destinations recognized by the inaugural SAUNA37 World Sauna Awards.

 The Architectural Icons